 - Small quantities of strontium oxide

-This list of elements remains roughly identical across all kinds of Shilajit, with slight variations within the ratios of every depending on the geographical origin.
+This list of elements is roughly the same across all types of Shilajit, with slight differences in the ratios of each depending on the geographical origin.

-Shilajit harvested from the Caucasus Mountains, for example, tends to be increased in iron, copper, and manganese than that of Central Asian varieties.
+Shilajit from the Caucasus Mountains, for example, contains more iron, copper, and manganese than Central Asian varieties.

-Within the Himalayas, 4 kinds of Shilajit have been taken under consideration based mostly on their ratio of nutrients: red (gold), blue (copper), white (silver) and black (iron).
-The colors are referring to the color of the ores the Shilajit is present in and around, with there being fractionally extra of that particular mineral within the Shilajit respectively (eg. red Shilajit comprises a bit of bit extra gold than different varieties).
+In the Himalayas, four types of Shilajit have been studied, primarily based on their nutrient ratios: red (gold), blue (copper), white (silver), and black (iron).
+The colors refer to the color of the ores in and around which the Shilajit is found, with fractionally more of that mineral present in the Shilajit (eg. red Shilajit comprises a bit of bit extra gold than different varieties).

-Scientists have spent quite a lot of time testing multiple kinds of Shilajit to see if this mineral content material has distinctive advantages.
-A number of the outcomes are confusing, notably amongst completely different teams of Indian scientists who every appear to have a special opinion over which one is greatest.
+Scientists have spent a significant amount of time testing various types of Shilajit to see if this mineral content material has any distinct advantages.
+Some of the outcomes are perplexing, particularly amongst various teams of Indian scientists, each of whom appears to have a strong opinion about which one is the best.

-Fortunately, the vast majority of these trials carried out throughout Asia have proven that every one Shilajit presents nearly equivalent positive health results.
-The one exceptions to this understanding are low altitudes, warmth exposure, and poor preservation, all of which reduce efficiency.
+Fortunately, the vast majority of these trials conducted throughout Asia have demonstrated that each Shilajit provides nearly identical positive health results.
+Low altitudes, heat exposure, and poor preservation are the only exceptions to this understanding, all of which reduce efficiency.

-Shilajit compostion: Chemical & Empirical Components of Shilajit
+Shilajit composition: Chemical & Empirical Components of Shilajit

-Fact be informed, Shilajit doesn’t have a standard chemical formula as of yet.
+Fact is informed, Shilajit doesn’t have a standard chemical formula as of yet.